nanvr/NaNVR/wiki/Settings-tutorial.md

-Applicable to ALVR v20.

 This tutorial will help you find optimal settings for your hardware and network as well as give you some pointers to troubleshoot common configuration issues.

 ## Prerequisites

-* You have installed the ALVR streamer on your PC, and the ALVR app on your HMD.
+* You have installed the NaNVR streamer on your PC, and the NaNVR app on your HMD.
 * You can launch up to the SteamVR void (or up to the SteamVR home) and are able to launch games.

 ## Step 1: choose resolution, refresh rate, codec